 Children’s ability to understand how to think about improving memory (i.e., their metamemory skills) has developed and they are now capable of understanding how studying can improve their performance on subjects such as spelling or math.
 When compared to their first and second grade counterparts, 8- to 10-year olds also better understand that there are conditions that are more conducive to learning, such as quiet, organized environments.
 Thus, this is the perfect age to help your child develop organizational skills and memorization strategies (e.g., organizing content by subject matter, helping your child learn mnemonics to remember facts, etc.).

 Social Development, Multiple Intelligences, and Learning

 There are additional ways to use what we know about 8-10 year olds’ social development to enhance learning.
-For instance, as a result of their readiness to expand their independence ((link to the social article, where I describe this more)), children this age begin to pull away more from parents.
+For instance, as a result of their readiness to expand their independence, children this age begin to pull away more from parents.
 Thus, parents can work with their child’s developmental drive while improving study habits and enhancing a love of learning: Offer your child a secret fort, tree house, or attic space where she can “disappear” to read or do homework.
 Nothing motivates a child of this age more than the ability to enter into “kid-only” spaces that prohibit adults!

 Eight to ten year olds are in the prime of their elementary school years.
 Many children this age have become competent students, and can participate in the routines and expectations of school life.
 In math, they are able to understand reciprocal relationships, such as knowing that if 7x3=21, 21/3=7.
 They can comfortably apply a number of thinking and reasoning strategies to 3-digit numbers and are starting to apply beginning algebraic problem solving.
 In addition, their attention span has increased to between 30-45 minutes.